Winding yarn from hanks into easy-to-use cakes by hand is time-consuming, hard, and annoying! Yarn Winders make this job easy.

 Start with a hitch knot and attach the yarn to the top groove to start winding.

-This can be sometimes mistaken for another tool called a Niddy Noddy.
+You can sometimes mistake this for another tool called a Niddy Noddy.

 Nostepinne Yarn Ball Winder – What Is It?